Indonesian railway signalling: Signalling Regulation

 The latest railway signal in Indonesia is regulated in Service Regulation 3 of PT Kereta Api Indonesia concerning Signals and is effective according to the Decree of the Board of Directors of PT Kereta Api Indonesia Number KEP.U/HK.215/VII/1/KA-2010.
 It shows all the signals that need to be understood by all parties involved in the train journey (for example train dispatcher (pengatur perjalanan kereta api, PPKA), engine, conductor, signalman, and shunting officer).

 This new regulation causes changes to a number of old signals, so that some are added, combined, or no longer used (no longer valid): Rarely used train signals (such as signals 22–28) are removed; signals that are added with new ones such as signals 8A-8P, 9A1-9J, and 10A-10L; signals that are combined (signals 14 and 15 become 14A-14B; signals 16 and 17 become 16A-16B, and signals 10 and 11 become 11A-11B).

 Some old signals that are no longer needed or have been replaced, for example signal 27 which indicates crossing trains, previously used lights signals have now been replaced by the use of radio communication.

-In the new Service Regulation there are also changes in colors, such as what was previously white becomes green as a sign of safety, and what was previously green becomes yellow as a sign of less safety.
+In the new Service Regulation there are also changes in colours, such as what was previously white becomes green as a sign of safety, and what was previously green becomes yellow as a sign of less safety.